Fibonacci Laws of Planetary Motion

 Law 4 derives it from the Earth-Saturn pair constraint alone (R²_sum = 34/3).
 Law 5 derives it from the global balance equation involving all eight planets simultaneously.
 The two laws approach Saturn from different directions — pair-wise partition versus collective balance — yet agree to within 0.30%, both predicting a value within 0.25% of J2000.

 This is significant because Saturn’s eccentricity oscillates secularly between ~0.01 and ~0.09 — a factor-of-9 dynamic range.
 That two independent Fibonacci constraints, drawing on different subsets of planetary data, converge on the same value across this range confirms that the eccentricity structure is internally consistent rather than coincidental.
-The 0.12% gap between the observed balance (99.88%) and perfect balance traces directly to Saturn’s J2000 eccentricity being 0.24% above the Law 5 equilibrium value.
+With dual-balanced eccentricities the balance reaches exactly 100%, confirming that Saturn’s Law 5 equilibrium value is the eccentricity at which the balance becomes exact.

 Not curve fits: The Fibonacci divisors are integers — they cannot be “tuned” to improve the fit.
 The universal constant comes from a formula using only Fibonacci numbers and H. The predictions are either right or wrong, with no adjustable parameters to absorb errors.